 France is introducing continuous transaction controls (CTCs).
-From 2023, France will implement a mandatory B2B e-invoicing clearance and e-reporting obligation.
+From July 2024 to January 2026, France will implement mandatory B2B e-invoicing via a central platform and connected service providers as well as a complementary e-reporting obligation.
 With these comprehensive requirements, alongside the B2G e-invoicing obligation that is already mandatory, the government aims to increase efficiency, cut costs, and fight fraud.

 To effectively combat fraud, the tax authority will need access to more transaction data.
-Therefore, data that the tax authority will not receive as part of the e-invoice clearance process will be subject to the complementary e-reporting obligation.
-For example, B2C invoices and cross-border invoices, as well as certain payment data.
+Therefore, data that the tax authority will not receive as part of the mandatory e-invoicing process will be subject to the complementary e-reporting obligation, e.g., B2C invoices and cross-border invoices, as well as certain payment data.

-So the tax authority will receive B2C and B2B transaction data (including certain payment data) by two measures; the e-invoice clearance mandate combined with the e-reporting obligation.
+So the tax authority will receive B2B and B2C transaction data (including certain payment data) by two measures; the e-invoicing mandate combined with the e-reporting obligation.